Michika: Geography

 Michika local government was created in 1976.
 It is located is bordered on the east by the Republic of Cameroon.
 On its northern border is Madagali local government, while it shares border to the west by the Askira/Uba local government area of Borno State.

 To the south, it is bordered by Mubi North and Hong local government areas.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the area was found to be majorly Hausa and Kamwe speaking.
+The most predominant languages (spoken at homes and places of primary residence) present in the local government area were; Hausa – 61.8%, Kamwe – 30.9%, Fulfulde, specifically Eastern or Adamawa Fulfulde – 6.1%, with Marghi and English at 0.6% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Origin of the settlement

 The word 'Michika' is the corrupted form of the Kamwe phrase for "Mwe-che ci-ka", which is the Kamwe word for "creeping in silently".
 Oral history has it that Michika (Mwecika) was founded around the late 15th century by Kwada Kwakaa who was a Prince and a hunter hunting on the plains of Michika hills.